 If your treatment is more than 15 miles away, you’ll also likely qualify for travel reimbursement.
 You may also qualify for income replacement if you must miss work because of your injury.
 This will not replace your full income, though – typically amounts for 60 or 75 percent.
 If you need a vocational counselor, they can help plan work accommodations with you and your employer.

 You could run into problems when filing for workers’ compensation.
 Some repetitive stress injuries are difficult to medically validate.
 With the right amount of medical evidence, legal guidance and persistence, it can be done.
-If you have developed a repetitive stress injury at work and want to receive compensation, you’ll want to have an attorney navigate you through the claim process.
+If you have developed a repetitive stress injury at work and want to receive compensation, you’ll want to have a Charlotte work injury attorney navigate you through the claim process.